Louis Juchereau de St. Denis: Personal life and family

 As St. Denis' two sons did not father any children of their own, his daughters carried his posterity.

+St. Denis' descendants include Ada Simond, a Texan public health activist and historian.

 Controversy

-Denis was a very questionable character since the time when he commanded Natchitoches, as the Spanish authorities were suspicious of their possible links with the Government of France.
+Denis was a very questionable character since the time when he commanded Natchitoches, as the Spanish authorities were suspicious of their possible links with the government of France.
 They believed that he was possibly a secret agent of that country.
 However, St. Denis argued that he wanted to become a Spanish citizen, and his Spanish wife was proof.

 Legacy

-St. Denis played an important role in the generalization of knowledge about the physical geography of both the Spanish and French empires in North America, as well as fostering relations between the European settlements in both areas.
-However, Denis also favoured the normalisation of the smuggling trade on the frontier between Texas and Louisiana.
+St. Denis played an important role in the generalization of knowledge about the physical geography of both the French and Spanish Empires in North America, as well as fostering relations between the European settlements in both areas.
+However, Denis also favored the normalization of the smuggling trade on the frontier between Texas and Louisiana.